-Lake Atitlan is definitely one of the most beautiful lakes in the world.
+First off, Lake Atitlan is one of the most beautiful lakes in the world.
 A collapsed volcano surrounded by more volcanoes, steep hills and terrific villages, it has become our favourite place to settle down for a few months each winter.
-There are many different villages on the lake, each with their own character and culture, but each year we return to Pasaj-Cap, which is just a short walk outside San Marcos la Laguna, Guatemala.
+There are many different villages on this Guatemalan lake, each with their own character and culture, but each year we return to Pasaj-Cap, which is just a short walk outside San Marcos la Laguna.

 The views across the lake from San Marcos to the trio of looming volcanoes – San Pedro, Atitlan and Toliman – are simply unbeatable.
 We also like being away from the most hectic tourist areas on the lake (although “hectic” may be a strong word to describe anything in this wonderfully relaxed place).